A 2023 BGES Civil War Field University Program

 Friday, February 17, 2023

-8 AM.
-Our early start at 8 AM will let us get to Cheraw, South Carolina, by 9:30, where the Confederates made their last stand and Sherman prepared his troops to enter the Tar Heel State.
-We will first stop at the Confederate defensive line along Thompson’s Creek, checking out Powder Ravine.
-We will then discuss the skirmish for the bridge over the Great Pee Dee River and also visit the site of the pontoon crossing site of Sherman’s right wing and the XX Corps.
-Moving away from the river, we will visit several hospital sites in the old downtown.
-Our three-hour sortie to Cheraw ends with a drive by of Sherman’s headquarters at the John Craig House and O. O. Howard’s headquarters at the Enfield House and lunch in town.
-Hopefully, we will get in before church lets out.
+Our early start at 8 AM will let us get to Cheraw, South Carolina where the Confederates made their last stand and Sherman prepared his troops to enter the Tar Heel state.
+We will first stop at the Confederate defensive line along Thompson’s Creek checking out Powder Ravine.
+We will then discuss the March 3rd skirmish for the bridge over the Great Pee Dee River and visit the site of the pontoon crossing by Sherman’s right wing and the XX Corps.
+Moving away from the river we will visit antebellum sites in the old downtown.
+Our sortie to Cheraw ends with a drive by of Sherman’s headquarters at the John Craig House and OO Howard’s headquarters at the Enfield House and lunch in town.

 Saturday, February 18, 2023

 A major reason to come on this tour is our access to Fort Bragg Military Reservation and the Monroe’s Crossroads Battlefield.
-We have tentative approval to visit the site this morning, as it is on an active ordnance range and one of America’s most important military installations (Home of the Green Beret and the 82nd Airborne Division).
-The Army has extensively examined and indexed the battlefield, and you will be fortunate to meet one of the leaders of this effort, Mr. Bill Kern.
-Bill and Wade will share the interpretative duties of the day, as Kilpatrick gets licked and is literally caught with his britches down.
+We have tentative approval to visit the site this morning.
+As it is on an active ordinance range and one of America’s most important military installations (Home of the Green Beret and the 82nd Airborne Division).
+The Army has extensively examined and indexed the battlefield and you will be fortunate to visit the site.
+Kilpatrick gets licked and is literally caught with his britches down.

-Please note that real-life military requirements could shut down our access to the site and/or the base real time as our modern warriors prepare for their mission.
-If this happens, we have a B plan in downtown Fayetteville.
-Either way, you will have a wonderful treat.
+Please note that real life military requirements could shut down our access to the site and or the base real time as our modern warriors prepare for their mission.
+If this happens, we have a B plan.
+Either way you will have a wonderful treat.

 Following the engagement at Monroe’s Crossroads, Sherman began his move north, expecting to refit his worn forces around Goldsboro before entering Virginia.
 However, Johnston had consolidated his forces with those under Gen. Braxton Bragg and was prepared to meet Sherman and hopefully dismantle him in detail—frankly, he did not have the forces to fight a toe-to-toe engagement.
 The man Johnston selected to pick off the left wing of Sherman’s army was Lt.
 Gen. William J. Hardee, who would anchor his flanks on the Black and Cape Fear Rivers near the small hamlet of Averasboro.